alshdavid/BorrowScript/README.md

 We know this is successful when these example programs are completed and their objectives are met.

-*Note that these examples make change as the specification and standard library specification evolves*
+*Note that these examples may change as the specification and standard library specification evolves*

 - [#1 - Simple Counter](./quest-log/counter.md)
 - [#2 - Simple Web Assembly Application](./quest-log/simple-wasm-application.md)